Marko-Obradovic/azure-notes/azure-notes.md

     - Using the just-in-time VM access:
     > Secure temporary access policies on selected ports, only for authorized users with allowed source IP ranges/IPs

-Defend your hybrid resources
-In addition to defending your Azure environment, you can add Defender for Cloud capabilities to your hybrid cloud environment to protect your non-Azure servers.
-To help you focus on what matters the most, you'll get customized threat intelligence and prioritized alerts according to your specific environment.

-To extend protection to on-premises machines, deploy Azure Arc and enable Defender for Cloud's enhanced security features.

-Defend resources running on other clouds
-Defender for Cloud can also protect resources in other clouds (such as AWS and GCP).

-For example, if you've connected an Amazon Web Services (AWS) account to an Azure subscription, you can enable any of these protections:

-Defender for Cloud's CSPM features extend to your AWS resources.
-This agentless plan assesses your AWS resources according to AWS-specific security recommendations, and includes the results in the secure score.
-The resources will also be assessed for compliance with built-in standards specific to AWS (AWS CIS, AWS PCI DSS, and AWS Foundational Security Best Practices).
-Defender for Cloud's asset inventory page is a multicloud enabled feature helping you manage your AWS resources alongside your Azure resources.
-Microsoft Defender for Containers extends its container threat detection and advanced defenses to your Amazon EKS Linux clusters.
-Microsoft Defender for Servers brings threat detection and advanced defenses to your Windows and Linux EC2 instances.
-Assess, Secure, and Defend
 Defender for Cloud fills three vital needs as you manage the security of your resources and workloads in the cloud and on-premises:

 Continuously assess – Know your security posture.
 Identify and track vulnerabilities.